ArchieSewell/Data_Roles_Analysis_Portfolio_Project/README.md

 Data Analysts in the UK should focus on developing a blend of high-paying technical skills and in-demand basic skills to maximize their marketability and salary potential.
 While expertise in cloud computing and big data technologies can lead to higher salaries, proficiency in essential tools like Tableau and SQL remains crucial for securing job opportunities.

-## 5. What are the most optimal skills to learn for Data Analysts?
+## 5. What are the most optimal skills to learn for Data Analysts in the UK?

 View my notebook that outlines all the steps I took, with all comments intact: [7_optimal_skills.ipynb](3_Project/7_optimal_skills.ipynb)